ChennoShen239/25spring/Math 128A/Lecture 9.md

 **Definition**: function $f(t, y)$ satisfies a Lipschitz condition in the variable $y$ on a set $D \subset \mathbb{R}^2$ if a constant $L > 0$ exists with
 $$|f(t, y_1) - f(t, y_2)| \leq L |y_1 - y_2|,$$
 whenever $(t, y_1), (t, y_2)$ are in $D$. $L$ is Lipschitz constant.
+> you can't be forgetting this after the review of the conflict cost paper

 **Example** 1: Show that $f(t, y) = t|y|$ satisfies a Lipschitz condition on the region
 $$D = \{(t, y) \mid 0 \leq t \leq T\}.$$